jaimerodriguez/holodemo/README.md

 1. Configure Vuforia default settings in property Inspector:
-	1. Max simultaneous tracked Images = 2
+	1. Max simultaneous tracked Images = **2**
-	2. Max simultaneous tracked Objects = 2
+	2. Max simultaneous tracked Objects = **2**
-	3. Digital EyeWear - Type = Optical See-Through
+	3. Digital EyeWear - Type = **Optical See-Through**
-	4. Digital Eyewear See Through Config = HoloLens
+	4. Digital Eyewear See Through Config = **HoloLens**
-	5. Load YodaImages Database = Checked
+	5. Load YodaImages Database = **Checked**
-	6. Activate Database = Checked
+	6. Activate Database = **Checked**
-	7. Enable Video Background = Unchecked
+	7. Enable Video Background = **Unchecked**
-	8. Webcam -> Disable Vuforia Play Mode  = Checked
+	8. Webcam -> Disable Vuforia Play Mode  = **Checked**
-	9. Overflow Geometry = Stencil (already the default)
+	9. Overflow Geometry = **Stencil** (already the default)
-	10. Matte Shader = Clipping mask ( already the default)
+	10. Matte Shader = **Clipping mas**k ( already the default)

+### Creating our HoloLensDemo folder
+When I originally built the demo, i created everything inside a **HoloLensDemo** folder.
+This helps me keep my objects separate from all the Vuforia assets.
+This step is optional, but most steps below that bring assets into the project will recommend you do it into that folder, so either create this folder for consistency, or please reinterpret instructions below and copy then to *Assets *folder wherever it says *Assets/HoloLensDemo*.
+1.- Create HoloLensDemo in Unity project's *Assets* folder.

 ### Importing our models and assets into the project (not needed when using Startup Branch).
-1. Drag & Drop the *3rdParty/Models* folder into the *Assets* folder in Unity.
-[Ending up with a hierarchy of Assets/Models/BB8, Assets/Models/Yoda, Assets/Models/Cursor]
+1. Drag & Drop the *3rdParty/Models* folder into the *Assets/HoloLensDemo* folder in Unity.
+[Ending up with a hierarchy of Assets/HololensDemo/Models/BB8, Assets/HololensDemo/Models/Yoda, etc.]
-2. Copy the *3rdParty/Sounds* folder onto the *Assets* folder in Unity.
+2. Copy the *3rdParty/Sounds* folder onto the *Assets/HololensDemo* folder in our Unity project.
-3. Create a folder in Unity called *Materials* and add three  Materials (created with Standard shader).
+3. Create a *Materials* folder in our HoloLensDemo folder.
+4. Add three  Materials (created with Standard shader).
 Call them Red, Green, Blue.
 Set the Albedo accordingly so the name of each material matches its albedo.
-4. Copy the *3rdParty/Scripts* folder into our Assets folder in Unity.
+4. Copy the *3rdParty/Scripts* folder into our *Assets/HoloLensDemo* folder in Unity.
 This will bring all our scripts, which we will use and explain in the latter sections

 ### Creating our startup scene
 1. Save your Scene into a new folder -called **Scenes**- in Unity.
 Call your scene *"main"*